Skip to content

 For deaths on or after December 1, 2001, but before October 1, 2011, VA will pay up to $300 toward burial and funeral expenses and a $300 plot-interment allowance.

-For deaths on or after April 1, 1988, but before October 1, 2011, VA will pay $300 toward burial and funeral expenses (for veterans hospitalized by VA at the time of death).
+For deaths on or after April 1, 1988, but before October 1, 2011, VA will pay $300 toward burial and funeral expenses (for veterans hospitalized by the VA at the time of death).

 What veterans are not eligible for VA healthcare?

-Veterans who received a “dishonorable” discharge are not eligible for VA healthcare benefits, unless the discharge has been upgraded.
+Veterans who received a “dishonorable” discharge are not eligible for VA healthcare benefits unless the discharge has been upgraded.

 All other veterans are eligible for some type of VA healthcare benefit, although the actual benefit and amount covered depends on your priority grouping.